 Because broadcast stations like ours rely on advertising revenue, they are sensitive to cyclical changes in the economy.
-As a result, our non-political advertising revenue was significantly negatively affected during the economic recession in 2007 to 2009, but it has improved along with the general economic environment since 2010.
-Our political advertising revenue was not as significantly affected by the recession as our non-political advertising revenue.
+As a result, our non-political advertising revenue has improved along with the general economic environment since 2010.
+Our political advertising revenue is generally not as significantly affected by economic slowdowns or recessions as our non-political advertising revenue.

 Broadcast advertising revenue is generally highest in the second and fourth quarters each year.
 This seasonality results partly from increases in consumer advertising in the spring and retail advertising in the period leading up to and including the Christmas holiday season.
 Broadcast advertising revenue is also typically higher in even-numbered years due to spending by political candidates, political parties and special interest groups during the "on year" of the two-year political advertising cycle.
 This political advertising spending typically is heaviest during the fourth quarter.
+In addition, the broadcast of Olympic Games by our NBC-affiliated stations during even-numbered years generally leads to increased viewership and revenue during those years.

-We consider broadcast advertising revenue to be revenue earned from the sale of advertisements broadcast by our stations.
-Although no single customer represented more than 5% of our broadcast advertising revenue for the years ended December 31, 2014, 2013 or 2012, we derived a material portion of our non-political broadcast advertising revenue from advertisers in a limited number of industries, and particularly the automotive industry.
-For the years ended December 31, 2014, 2013 and 2012, we derived approximately 21%, 25% and 18%, respectively, of our total broadcast advertising revenue from our customers in the automotive industry.
+Our broadcast advertising revenue is earned from the sale of advertisements broadcast by our stations.
+Although no single customer represented more than 5% of our broadcast advertising revenue for the years ended December 31, 2015, 2014 or 2013, we derived a material portion of our non-political broadcast advertising revenue from advertisers in a limited number of industries, particularly the automotive industry.
+For the years ended December 31, 2015, 2014 and 2013, we derived approximately 24%, 21% and 25%, respectively, of our total broadcast advertising revenue from our customers in the automotive industry.
 Revenue from this industry represents a higher percentage of total revenue in odd-numbered years due to, among other things, the increased availability of advertising time, as a result of such years being the "off year" of the two year political advertising cycle.
-Our results of operations and financial condition could be materially adversely affected if broadcast advertising revenue from the automotive, or certain other industries, such as the medical, restaurant, communications and furniture and appliance industries were to decline.
+Our results of operations and financial condition could be materially adversely affected if broadcast advertising revenue from the automotive industry, or certain other industries, such as the medical, restaurant, communications and furniture and appliance industries were to decline.